Tools & Supplies

 28.)
 Iron pan – This is a wide shallow pan used for lifting concrete at a construction site or just carrying sand or excavated soils on site.

 29.)
-Jack plane – Also known as fore plane, a jack plane is a carpentry bench plane used for dressing a wood pane down to size in readiness for truing and/or edge jointing.
+Jack plane – Also known as the fore plane, a jack plane is a carpentry bench plane used for dressing a wood pane down to size in readiness for truing and/or edge jointing.

 30.)
 Ladder – This is a wooden or metallic apparatus used for climbing to higher floors of a building.